Introduction

 Extensions and Late submissions

 Extensions and special circumstances are handled by a centralised university system.
-Please see more details here: Extensions and Special Circumstance Guidance.
+Please see more details here: Extensions and Exceptional Circumstance Guidance.
 This means that the teaching staff for a specific course have no say over whether you can get an extension or not.
 If you have worries about this please get in touch with the appropriate teaching office (UG, PG) and/or your student adviser.

 How will this assignment be marked?